malabaclado/predicting-stock-volatility-using-Python/README.md

-# Predicting Stock Volatility & Tail Risk using GARCH and FastAPI
+# Financial Time-Series Volatility and Value-at-Risk Forecasting API

 This repository delivers a production-grade, mathematically rigorous framework for predicting equity volatility and estimating portfolio tail-risk (Value-at-Risk and Expected Shortfall).